cnbbooks/lfe-manual/src/part1/intro/guessing-game/cast.md

 1. guess is greater
 1. guess is less

-Note that the pattern for the function argument in these last three didn't change, only the guard is different beptween them.
+Note that the pattern for the function argument in these last three didn't change, only the guard is different between them.

 Finally, there's the original "pass-through" or "match-any" pattern (this is used to prevent an error in the event of an unexpected message type).